-Marti R. Jewell, D.Min., is Associate Professor of Pastoral Theology at the Neuhoff School of Ministry.
+Marti R. Jewell, D.Min., is Associate Professor Emerita of Pastoral Theology at the Neuhoff Institute for Ministry & Evangelization.
 She served as the Director of the Emerging Models of Pastoral Leadership Project, a national research project studying excellence in parish leadership.
 Her books include Navigating Pastoral Transitions: A Parish Leaders’ Guide, The Changing Face of Church and The Next Generation of Pastoral Leaders.
 She also served as an agency director in the Archdiocese of Louisville.
 She holds a Doctor of Ministry degree from the Catholic University of America.

 D.Min., The Catholic University of America, Washington, D.C.